 Shakil has worked in the humanitarian sector in a number of senior leadership roles for over 20 years, having started as a volunteer in the early 1990s.
 He is a qualified accountant, beginning his career in finance before moving into HR in 2009, when he became HR and OD director of Islamic Relief Worldwide.

 He now runs an HR solutions, OD interventions, executive support and a public speaking consultancy.

 Shakil is currently a member of the regional leadership team for Mosaic, a mentoring charity founded by HRH the Prince of Wales, working with young people from deprived communities to realise their talents and potential.
-Shakil was elected as Honorary Treasurer of the CIPD in December 2016 and is Chair of the Audit and Risk Committee and a member of the People, Culture and Remuneration Committee.
+Shakil was elected as Honorary Treasurer of the CIPD in December 2016 and is Chair of the Audit and Risk Committee, a member of the People, Culture and Remuneration Committee and Board race champion.

 Peter Cheese, Chartered FCIPD, Chief Executive

 As chief executive of the CIPD, Peter is the only executive member of the CIPD Board and is responsible for the strategic development and operational management of the CIPD, within the framework agreed by the Board.

 Peter writes and speaks widely on the development of HR, the future of work, and the key issues of leadership, culture and organisation, people and skills.
 He is a Fellow of the CIPD, a Fellow of AHRI (the Australian HR Institute) and the Academy of Social Sciences.
 He’s also a Companion of the Institute of Leadership and Management, the Chartered Management Institute, and the British Academy of Management.
 Peter is a visiting Professor at the University of Lancaster and sits on the Advisory Board for the University of Bath Management School.
 He holds honorary doctorates from Bath University, Kingston University, and Birmingham City University.